Coda plc: History

-In 2000, Baan got into financial difficulties and the Coda line of business was acquired by one of its main implementation partners, Science Systems in the UK (today SCISYS).
+In 2000, Baan got into financial difficulties and the CODA line of business was acquired by one of its main implementation partners, Science Systems in the UK (today SCISYS).
 The Chippenham-headquartered software and consulting company acquired the trade and assets of CODA in 2000, renaming its holding company CODA SciSys PLC in 2002.

 In 2006, CODA SciSys announced a demerger to form two listed companies, CODA (the financial software company) and SciSys (a space and public sector IT company).

-In 2008, CODA became part of the Unit 4 Agresso group of companies.
+In 2008, CODA was acquired by Unit4 Agresso.

 Software

 CODA software is designed for multi-currency, multi-language, multi-country, multi-company and multi-site operations, and is used by around 2,600 medium and large organizations in over 100 countries in a variety of markets and within both public and commercial sectors.